 HHSC notifies the provider by e-mail of any exclusions and/or adjustments to items on the accountability report.
 See Step 12 and Step 13.
-Cost Report Review Unit (CRRU) furnishes providers with written reports of the results of field audits.
+The Cost Report Review Unit (CRRU) furnishes providers with written reports of the results of field audits.
+Refer to 1 TAC Section 355.107.

-1 TAC §355.107